 By Travis Baugh

-What is an AC Condenser?
+What Is the Main Function of an AC Condenser?

 “The condenser is really the heart of your air conditioning system," Mike Lea, co-owner of Lea Heating & Air Conditioning in East Dundee, IL said.
 "It’s responsible for releasing the heat your home collects.
 It’s not running efficiently, your entire system works harder and costs more to operate.”

-How Does an AC Condenser Unit Work?
+How Does an Air Conditioner Condenser Work?

 The refrigeration cycle involves four main components: